-Again, really, soccer golf is a fun game for young kids who are just starting out in soccer.
+Again, really, foot golf is a fun game for young kids who are just starting out in soccer.
 It gets them used to hitting long and short passes and aiming at a target.

 Equipment needed: Cones and a soccer ball for each player.

 Extra: Check out Kaka playing soccer golf, although they’re playing at an actual golf course, you still can make up your own course wherever you have enough space.
-What interesting though is soccer golf is actually becoming a popular game to play at actual golf courses.
-We’ll see if soccer golf continues to grow in popularity.
+What interesting though is it’s actually becoming a popular game to play at actual golf courses.
+We’ll see if it continues to grow in popularity.
 And don’t forget the Nike ad with Wayne Rooney playing soccer golf.

-Here’s a list of some of the soccer golf courses in the United States:
+Here’s a list of some of the courses in the United States:

 As of today, the American FootGolf League has established and accredited 90 FootGolf Courses throughout the North American Continent.
 Find a foot golf course near you.